Equivariant Ulrich bundles on exceptional homogeneous varieties: Ulrich bundles and the Borel--Weil--Bott theorem

 From now on, we will consider only a rational homogeneous variety $G/P$ with Picard number 1 for the maximal parabolic subgroup $P$ associated to a simple root $\alpha_k \in \Delta$ of $G$.
-We always realize $G/P$ as a complex projective variety by giving a direct equivariant embedding into the projective space of a finite-dimensional $G$-module.
-Since the weight $\omega_k$ defines a charactor of $L \subset P_k$, the associated equivariant bundle $\mathcal E_{\omega_k}$ on $G/P_k$ is just a line bundle.
-In fact, the line bundle $\mathcal E_{\omega_k}$ on $G/P_k$ is the generator of its Picard group and gives the minimal equivariant embedding $G/P_k \cong G[v] \subset \mathbb P(V_G(\omega_k))$, where $v$ is a highest weight vector in the irreducible $G$-representation $V_G(\omega_k)$ with highest weight $\omega_k$ (e.g., see Chapter 6 of \cite{BE}).
+We always realize $G/P$ as a complex projective variety by giving a minimal equivariant embedding into the projective space of a finite-dimensional $G$-module.
+Since the weight $\omega_k$ defines a character of $L \subset P_k$, the associated equivariant bundle $\mathcal E_{\omega_k}$ on $G/P_k$ is just a line bundle.
+In fact, the line bundle $\mathcal E_{\omega_k}$ on $G/P_k$ is the positive generator of its Picard group and gives the minimal equivariant embedding $G/P_k \cong G.[v] \subset \mathbb P(V_G(\omega_k))$, where $v$ is a highest weight vector in the irreducible $G$-representation $V_G(\omega_k)$ with highest weight $\omega_k$; see e.g. Chapter 6 of \cite{BE}.

 Since conjugacy classes of parabolic subgroups of a simple algebraic group are in one-to-one correspondence with subsets of the set of simple roots (equivalently, nodes of the corresponding Dynkin diagram $\mathcal D(G)$), the Dynkin diagrams $(\mathcal D(G), \alpha_k)$ with a marked node correspond to rational homogeneous varieties with Picard number 1.
-Because the set $\{\omega_i \}$ of fundamental weights is a basis for the dual Cartan subalgebra $\mathfrak t^*$, any weight can be expressed a linear combination of fundamental weights.
+Because the set $\{\omega_i \}_{1 \leq i \leq n}$ of fundamental weights is a basis for the dual Cartan subalgebra $\mathfrak t^*$, any weight can be expressed a linear combination of fundamental weights.
 Then we represent an integral weight and the corresponding equivariant vector bundle by inscribing the coefficients in this expression over the nodes of the Dynkin diagram for $G$.